 Using a soaker hose or drip irrigation system can help ensure that water is delivered directly to the roots of your plants, minimizing water waste and maximizing efficiency.

 One of the keys to success is adding nutrients like liquid organic fertilizer and organic compost to your soil to help add new foliage and new growth to your plants.
 These natural sources of nutrients can help to boost plant growth, increase yields, and improve overall soil health.
+Also using a permaculture style of gardening is helpful in adding nutrients back into the soil naturally.
+Read more about permaculture gardening HERE.

 Benefits of Liquid Organic Fertilizer